10cl/chatdev/README.md

 ![custom_map](./screenshots/custom_map.png)
 Drag chatdev/src/assets/ex_assets/chatdev_main_map.json to TILED app.

-### GPTs
+### Agent
-GPTs is a large language model, you can import GPTs from the community or customize Prompt Flow in PromptIDE to achieve new GPTs, run GPTs to let NPCs achieve multi-person self-collaboration to complete tasks. in the GPTs, if the GPTs's Prompt Flow defines the role(`npc`, see [Flows](#flows) for details), and assigns the NPC in the map to the role, then they will gather together in the map to hold a seminar and execute the complete process of GPTs.
+Agent is a large language model, you can import Agent from the community or customize Prompt Flow in PromptIDE to achieve new Agent, run Agent to let NPCs achieve multi-person self-collaboration to complete tasks. in the Agent, if the Agent's Prompt Flow defines the role(`npc`, see [Flows](#flows) for details), and assigns the NPC in the map to the role, then they will gather together in the map to hold a seminar and execute the complete process of Agent.
 If no role is defined, you can view the complete execution process in Chat Mode and have a dialogue in the usual LLM way.

 ## ✨ Chat Mode
-when you choose Chat Mode, and close the `GPTs` in the upper right corner, select your favorite large model on the left, Chat Mode will be a regular LLM UI, and all your inputs will be through the normal LLM interface, output the reply of the large model.
+when you choose Chat Mode, and close the `Agent` in the upper right corner, select your favorite large model on the left, Chat Mode will be a regular LLM UI, and all your inputs will be through the normal LLM interface, output the reply of the large model.

 ![chat_mode.png](./screenshots/chat_mode.png)

-### GPTs Community
+### Agent Community
-You can import GPTs from the community, and you can also share your GPTs with others.
+You can import Agent from the community, and you can also share your Agent with others.
 ![gpts_community.png](./screenshots/gpts_community.png)

 ### Chat History